VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="sleeping-eating-&-showering"></a>Sleeping, Eating, & Showering

-We will have a sleeping room on the fourth floor of the building with sleeping bags, so bring a pillow!
+We will have a sleeping room (434) on the fourth floor of the building with sleeping bags, so bring a pillow!

 Free food and drink will be provided.
 If you have any dietary restrictions, please confirm with an organizer or volunteer before getting meals.
 Those with dietary restrictions will eat first, so please be there early if you need special accommodation.

 Showers will be provided at our venue on Saturday afternoon on each floor.
+Signup sheets will be posted on the doors.
 Shampoo and body wash will be provided inside each shower.
+Shower times will be limited to 15 minutes.

 # <a name="composting"></a>Composting